rahul7976/filament/README.md

 ### Easy build

-Once the required OS specific dependencies listed below are installed, you can use the script located in `build.sh` to build Filament easily on macOS and Linux.
+Once the required OS-specific dependencies listed below are installed, you can use the script located in `build.sh` to build Filament easily on macOS and Linux.

 This script can be invoked from anywhere and will produce build artifacts in the `out/` directory